asteroidhouse/equibel/README.md

 ### Some Examples

-To show how the `method` and `opt_type` arguments can be combined, we consider the following (by no means exhausitive) examples.
+To show how the `method` and `opt_type` arguments can be combined, we consider the following (by no means exhaustive) examples.

 In the following example, we can see the difference between using inclusion-based optimization and cardinality-based optimization in the global completion: